pgroenbaek/dbtracks-stf-profiles/README.md

 | DR20              | DR20, DR20f                                      |               |
 | V4hs              | V4hs_DB1, V4hs_R2k, V4hs_RKL                     |               |

-Feel free to suggest more by creating an issue or submitting a pull request if you want more added.
+Feel free to suggest more by creating an issue, or by submitting a pull request if you want more added.

 ## Known issues